 ALTERNATIVE STRATEGIES FOR ODOUR MANAGEMENT DURING A NATIONAL LOCKDOWN

-For many of us, the world has become much smaller for – at least – the next three weeks, and potentially the foreseeable future.
-Whilst we all look to adjust to this new ‘normal’, the Silsoe Odours team would like to share some alternative strategies for odour management.
+As we enter 2021, once again the world has become much smaller for many of us.
+Faced with Lockdown 3.0, we would like to remind you of some alternative strategies for odour management during this time.
 We have created several practical ‘top tips’, which you may find helpful during this time of national lockdown.
-You can utilise these tips whilst working from home, or indeed on site if you are in a key industry but lacking access to your usual odour analysis facilities.
+You can make use of these tips whilst working from home, or indeed on site if you are in a key industry but lacking access to your usual odour analysis facilities.

 ALTERNATIVE STRATEGIES FOR ODOUR MANAGEMENT

 Clearly, your approach to odour management at the moment will differ, depending on the ‘state-of-play’ at your company.
-If you belong to a key industry, like utilities or food production, then things may well be ‘business as usual’ in many respects.
-However, for many others your usual daily activities may be vastly changed and your employees now working from home.
-With this in mind, we’ll deal with each situation separately.
+The good news is that you’ll probably have clarity on that much sooner this time round, given that we’ve all been here before.
+So, if you belong to a key industry (such as utilities or food production) things may well be business as usual in many respects.
+However, for many your usual daily activities may be vastly changed and your employees now working from home.
+With this in mind, we deal with each situation separately.

 Stick to your Odour Management Plan